creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 # Results

-* They have created synthetic data (according to the equations shown below) and tested them with different parameters to prove the viability of their model.
+* They created synthetic data (according to the equations shown below) and tested them with different parameters to prove the viability of their model.

 $$ \textbf{z} ∼ N (\textbf{0}; \textbf{I}_l) $$